Best Practices for Storage Management

 How Commodity Classification Affects Storage Requirements

-Commodity classification determines required clearances, the type and density of sprinkler coverage, aisle widths, and segregation.
-Flammable and combustible items typically need more restrictive controls than noncombustible goods.
+Commodity classification determines required clearances, sprinkler density, aisle widths, and segregation.
+Flammable and combustible items typically require stricter controls than noncombustible goods.

 Which Commodity Classes Impact High-Pile Storage Regulations?